MicrosoftDocs/visualstudio-docs/docs/install/install-certificates-for-visual-studio-offline.md

 ## What are the certificates files in the Certificates folder?

-* **ManifestRootCertificate.cer** contains:
+* **manifestRootCertificate.cer** contains:
   * Root certificate: **Microsoft Root Certificate Authority 2011**
-* **ManifestCounterSignCertificates.cer** and **Vs_installer_opc.SignCertificates.cer** contain:
+* **manifestCounterSignRootCertificate.cer** and **vs_installer_opc.RootCertificate.cer** contain:
   * Root certificate: **Microsoft Root Certificate Authority 2010**

 The Visual Studio Installer requires only the root certificates to be installed on the system.
 All of these certificates are required for Windows 7 Service Pack 1 systems that do not have the latest Windows Updates installed.

 ## Why are the certificates from the Certificates folder not installed automatically?